ChrisAnz19/group_project_python/README.md

 2. Deploy the `build` folder to your hosting service (Netlify, Vercel, etc.)

 ### Backend Deployment
-1. Deploy the Flask app to services like:
+1. Deploy the Flask app
-   - Heroku
-   - PythonAnywhere
-   - Google Cloud Platform
-   - AWS

 2. Update the proxy configuration in `package.json` to point to your deployed backend URL

-## 🤝 Contributing
+## Contributing

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)